 - to be effective you need to be a senior, sometimes very senior person.
 That in itself comes with its own challenges, especially around participation.

 - many who are asked to do this role have never run or even worked on projects.
 If this is so, they will have a very steep learning curve and there is a real risk they will make poor judgments and decisions, especially in the early stages.

 We have to think very carefully about which projects need sponsorship and who that person should be.
 When it is not obvious who the sponsor should be, it can be tricky to decide who should carry out this important role.
 No one person can sponsor multiple projects effectively, at the same time.

-Support for this role:
+Coaching / support for this role:

-We offer support for this important role, which can be delivered face-to-face or online, details of which can be found here.
+We offer support for this important role, which can be delivered face-to-face or online, full details of which can be found here.

 Contact Us Now

 Email us today to find out more on how we can help you.